DrabWeb/Komikan/README.md

 > * Dual page(LtR and RtL)
 > * Thumbnail based page jumping
 > * Zoom in and out
+> * Notes for each manga with rich text support(Size, alignment, images, ETC.)
 > * Page rotation
 > * Fast
 > * Fit window to Page size